kuandrei/binance-bot/README.md

 If the number of open stop loss order more than defined by filter, then SELL_LIMIT order added instead with price = marketPrice = 0.1%

+### PERCENT_PRICE

+The PERCENT_PRICE filter defines valid range for a price based on the average of the previous trades. avgPriceMins is the number of minutes the average price is calculated over.
+0 means the last price is used.

+In order to pass the percent price, the following must be true for price:

+price <= weightedAveragePrice * multiplierUp
+price >= weightedAveragePrice * multiplierDown
+/exchangeInfo format:

+  {
+    "filterType": "PERCENT_PRICE",
+    "multiplierUp": "1.3000",
+    "multiplierDown": "0.7000",
+    "avgPriceMins": 5
+  }